Serhiy Kurchenko: FC Metalist

 In December 2012, Oleksandr Yaroslavsky sold the football club FC Metalist Kharkiv to Kurchenko.
 The sale appeared hurried and was realized against the background of the conflict between the government of Kharkiv and the former co-owner of the Metalist stadium.
-Per the FC Metalist press-office Kurchenko met with head coach Myron Markevich, General Director Sergei Volik and Sport Director Eugene Krasnikov on 30 December 2012, in the office of Gas Ukraine 2009 in Kiev.
+Per the FC Metalist press-office Kurchenko met with head coach Myron Markevich, General Director Sergei Volik and Sport Director Eugene Krasnikov on 30 December 2012, in the office of Gas Ukraine 2009 in Kyiv.

 Ivan Savvidis, the controlling shareholder of Greek FC PAOK, suggested that Kurchenko was not the owner of FC Metalist.
 When a journalist for The View newspaper asked about a game of chess with the owner of Metalist, Savvidis responded that he plays only with the real owners.
 He said, "Who is the true owner of Metalist?
 Come on, I know a little more than you think."

 Early October 2017, a Ukrainian court confiscated Metalist Kharkiv from Kurchenko and placed it under state property.